| | Phantom Black Dogs (Black Shuck)

 murder Johnny that night in the wood, but the presence of the

+large black dog had stopped them.
 Black dogs often seem to haunt ancient lanes, trackways, crossroads,

 old churchyards and prehistoric sites.
 Many of these places